What’s the problem with backups? Throughput.

 Will Restores Also Be as Fast?

 You bet.
 FlashBlade isn’t like other backup appliances that ingest data quickly and then slowly drip bytes back to your database for a restore.
 What’s the point of fast backups if you can’t restore equally as fast?

+Just as we adjust our expectations with backups we need to with restores.
 We should frame the expectation of performance for restores in the following way: FlashBlade will restore your databases so fast that you’ll be reaching the ceiling of your primary database storage write ingest limit.